After an accident, you’ll likely be in a state of shock. It is imperative that you remember to remain calm and do the

 If you are unable to retain any piece of evidence associated with the accident, contact our office immediately.
 At the Injury Firm, we work with investigators and other expert personnel who often can rush to the scene of any serious accident and preserve and document valuable evidence before it is lost.

 Never give an oral statement to the other party’s insurance company.
 If you do, it may have detrimental effects on your case.
 If you are contacted, be polite, but decline to talk.
 Tell them that you have retained an attorney or would like to speak to your attorney before talking with them.
 Insurance companies’ claims adjusters are professional negotiators, with extensive experience in using every psychological technique to maneuver you into giving information which can hurt your claim, including discouraging you from using the professional services of a lawyer.
 They may also attempt to get you to agree to a settlement offer right off the bat.
 Unless you want to settle for significantly less than you are entitled to, do not accept this offer!

 Claims adjusters are hired because they sound good over the telephone, but they are well trained by insurance company lawyers to ask questions in a manner designed to hurt you and help them.
 You cannot beat an expert at their game.
 Do not try it.
-Simply say “thank you for calling but I am not prepared to discuss the case and request that they contact the Injury Firm Las Vegas for all matters concerning the accident.
+Kindly tell them you are not prepared to discuss the case and request that they contact the Injury Firm Las Vegas for all matters concerning the accident.

 After leaving the scene of an accident, or while still there if you are safely able, you should immediately contact a personal injury attorney who is experienced in handling personal injury matters.
 At the Injury Firm, we will promptly arrange for a free consultation with you to enable us to immediately take action on your behalf, while all of the evidence is still “fresh” in your head.
 If necessary and feasible, we will have an investigator conduct a thorough analysis of the accident scene so that no evidence goes undetected.